Qualcomm is about to give us our best glimpse yet into the 5G revolution

 Are you hearing more 5G-related terms that confuse you?
 Contact us and we'll update this story with additional terms.

-Update, Dec.
-3, 5 a.m.
-PT: Adds new details about the Qualcomm event.
+Updated Dec.
+3 at 5:00 a.m.
+PT: Added details about the Qualcomm event.

 5G: Your Next Big Upgrade: CNET's series on the next generation of cellular technology.